-There is no system for registering copyright in Australia.
+There is no system for registering copyright in Australia, although copyright registration exists in some countries (e.g. the USA and China).
 Ownership of copyright is automatic on the creation of the copyright material.

 However, it is a good idea to include a copyright notice in the copyright material setting out the owner’s name and year of creation (e.g. “© Fitzroy Legal Service Inc. Melbourne 2016”), as this will require anyone who copies your work to prove that the facts stated in the copyright notice are not true.